austintoddj/texastwisters/src/data/policies/billing-and-membership.md

   * **Returned eCheck Fee:** A $15 processing fee will be added for returned eChecks.

   * **Delinquent Accounts:** We will attempt to contact you about past-due payments.
 Enrollments will be dropped if payment is not received by the 10th of the month.

-  ### Withdrawal & Refunds

-  * **Withdrawal:** Please submit a withdrawal request through the Customer Portal by the 15th of the month prior to your desired end date.
-No fees apply to withdrawals.

-  * **Refunds:** Monthly enrollments, Camps, Open Gym sessions, and Birthday Party registration fees are non-refundable.
 ---